Acaruso/dsp-stuff-win32/dsp-stuff-win32/notes/dsp-stuff-general-notes.md

     - then, create ui controls for ugens
     - then, use both of the above to clean up old screens
   - move play button and len16 number elt into sequencer ui elt
-- figure out some way to handle multiple types of envelopes in ui code
-  - multiple inheritance?
-    - all envelopes inherit from IAHREnv interface
-  - better idea: templates
-    - make functions templated on env type
-    - as long as the concrete type implements the necessary functions (ex: `setAttack()`), it will work
 - create generative beats where rhythem is connected to pitch somehow
   - for example, if two notes play within an eighth note of each other, the second is a full step up from the first
   - basically, instead of treating pitch and rhythem as two completely seperate streams of data, make one influenced by the other